yannis-gerontopoulos99/UFC_Predictor/README.md

 python scrape_date/update_events.py
 ```

-**Logic behind database updating** Each time the script scrape_date/update_events.py is run, the new events and fights are being added.
+**Logic behind database updating** Each time the script `scrape_date/update_events.py` is run, the new events and fights are being added.
 In these fights, any new fighter that is found is being appended to the fighter database and his stats also in the stats database.
 If an old fighter is found, then his stats are being updated in the stats database.
+It also utilizes name normalization and matching due to the different nature of the fighter names from each database.

 **UFC Website** In general, the website is well maintained and updated every week after an event.
 After scrapping all available data and analyzing it.
 It is noticed that some older events have some missing values.